visit-dav/visit/src/doc/data_into_visit/AdvancedTopics.rst

 For these two cases to be compatible, the node-centered mesh needs to be offset a half-step in each dimension from the zone-centered mesh.
 In other words, the nodes of the node-centered case should coincide with the geometric centers of the zones in the zone-centered mesh.

-When there are many related arrays, it may be desireable to treat some as node-centered and some as zone-centered.
+When there are many related arrays, it may be desirable to treat some as node-centered and some as zone-centered.
 Sometimes, one of the dimensions of a multidimension array may represent a *time* dimension.
 This can happen with *basic* NETCDF data, for example.
 However, VisIt_ may properly recognize the time dimension or may treat it as an additional spatial dimension.